-This professional development day for primary teachers explores practical ways to teach skills and concepts through place-based learning strategies.
+This professional development day for primary teachers explores practical ways to teach skills and concepts through role-play.

-Participants will receive a range of handouts, reading material and references to support them in implementing place-based learning strategies in the classroom.
+Participants will receive a range of handouts, reading material and references to support them in implementing role-play strategies in the classroom.

 The course includes:

-- The value of using place-based learning to teach History
+- The value of using role-play to teach History

-- Resources to support the use of place-based learning in implementing the K-10 History syllabus
+- Resources to support the use of role-play in implementing the K-10 History syllabus

 Historical concepts and skills: